ali-star/AppDialog/README.md

-# awesome_dialog
+# flutter_dialog

-A new Flutter package project for simple and awesome dialogs
+A new Flutter package project for simple and flutter dialogs

 ## Usage

-To use this package, add awesome_dialog as a dependency in your pubspec.yaml file.
+To use this package, add flutter_dialog as a dependency in your pubspec.yaml file.
 And add this import to your file.

-import 'package:awesome_dialog/awesome_dialog.dart';
+import 'package:flutter_dialog/flutter_dialog.dart';

 ## Image
 ![alt text](doc/gif.gif)